KevinAst/action-u/docs/intro.md

 - {{book.api.ref}} ... details the low-level functional API

+- Organization:

+  - {{book.guide.promotion}} ... options to maintain and promote the
+    actions within your application

+  - {{book.guide.actionDoc}} ... considerations for documenting your
+    actions

 - Misc:

   - {{book.guide.dist}} ... where to find this utility **(and a local